Counselling for Couples

 Counselling for couples gives you both the time and space to reflect on your relationship and how you interact with each other.
 We give you exercises and practical tools for improving communication.
 Sometimes one partner thinks we’ll fix the other.
 However, a key part of counselling for couples is understanding and accepting each other.
 It’s also important that both parties are willing to take part.

 We welcome people of all genders and sexualities, those who are married or co-habiting or not living together as well as couples who are considering separation or divorce but want to retain a workable relationship, for example as parents after separation.

-Your sessions last 50 minutes and are usually fortnightly for as long as you feel you need our support.
+Your sessions last 50 minutes and are usually weekly or fortnightly for as long as you feel you need our support.
 Here are just some of the reasons why couples come to see us:

 - Arguing all the time